rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 ### Location Attribute Mapping

-The mapping of the location properties from your Gainsight PX account to the RudderStack payload is as shown:
+The mapping of the location properties from your Gainsight PX **`Account`** object to the RudderStack payload is as shown:

 | **Gainsight PX Property** | **RudderStack Trait Name** |
 | :--- | :--- |